ari-feiglin/linear-reduction/README.md

 ```sh
 make
 ```
-This will compile the source into an executable `ilang` under the `iterative-reduction` directory.
+This will compile the source into an executable `ilang` under the `linear-reduction` directory.
 Note that a `make clean` command is provided as well.

 ### Classical Implementation